 It will take time, persistence, and perseverance.
 For homeowners who have paid off their mortgage early, typically it took them about seven years.
 Therefore, celebrate the small successes as you progress in paying off your mortgage early.

 By paying off a mortgage early, hence you save thousands of dollars in interest (maybe even hundreds of thousands).
 Plus years of paying off another debt wiped away!
-Consequently, you are able to live the life you want and move towards financial freedom fast.
+Consequently, you can live the life you want and move towards financial freedom fast.

 Also, the swirling rumors about removing the mortgage deduction on personal tax returns or changing the current tax code came true.
 So, the deduction for interest on mortgages may become non-existent if claiming the standard deduction.
 4

 Learn how to manage your money, your way.
 Not have your money manage you with the Money Bliss Steps to Financial Freedom.